Achievable logoAchievable logo

 • Hydrophobic amino acids possess nonpolar side chains (e.g., valine, leucine) that typically avoid water.

-This polarity distinction strongly influences protein folding, as hydrophobic side chains tend to cluster inward, while hydrophilic side chains orient toward the aqueous environment.
+This polarity distinction strongly influences protein folding: hydrophobic side chains tend to cluster inward, while hydrophilic side chains orient toward the aqueous environment.

-These synthetic methods are often employed to obtain racemic mixtures, which can then be resolved to isolate specific enantiomers if desired.
+These synthetic methods are often used to obtain racemic mixtures, which can then be resolved to isolate specific enantiomers if desired.

 • Importance: These linkages stabilize a protein’s tertiary or quaternary structure by connecting distant parts of a single chain or linking multiple polypeptide chains.